mahendrakumarshinde/MyRepo/README.md

 ## Infinite Uptime Productivity (Bluetooth Machine Monitoring Module)

+  * /BLEMonitor
+    Android Application for machine monitoring using BLE

   * /Productivity
     Firmware for Productivity - currently calculating vibration energy and 3 thresholds for a 4-level monitoring display.
 BLE only for state-change communication.